keram79/viper/docs/source/usage/web.rst

       -H HOST, --host HOST  Host to bind the API server on -p PORT, --port PORT  Port to bind the API server on

 The API commands will provide JSON results.
-Following ou can find details on the commands available.
+The following commands are currently available.